MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/use-a-command-line-to-install-sites.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Use a command-line to install System Center Configuration Manager sites
+# Use a command-line to install Configuration Manager sites

 *Applies to: Configuration Manager (current branch)*

- You can run System Center Configuration Manager Setup at a command prompt to install a variety of site types.
+ You can run Configuration Manager Setup at a command prompt to install a variety of site types.

 ## Supported tasks for command-line installations
  This method of running Setup supports the following site installation and site maintenance tasks: